The price of a Bearded Dragon is influenced by its color, genetics, breeder and availability. Bearded dragons cost anywhere from $40 to $900.

 To make lighting simpler you can buy a power strip or outlet timer and set it for being on 12 hours a day.

 Regular lighting and heating will give your Bearded Dragon a nice environment to live in and helps them metabolize regularly.
-Automatic lighting and heating will also give you piece of mind because you will not need to manually turn anything on or off.
+Automatic lighting and heating will also give you peace of mind because you will not need to manually turn anything on or off.

 You will need to buy digital thermometers and humidity gauges.
 The ones included in kits are usually subpar.